J-Thorhauge/Space-Rob-AR4/README.md

 # Gorm Arm ROS Driver

-ROS 2 driver of the manipulator arm for GORMnnin Robotics.
+ROS 2 driver of the manipulator arm for GORM.
-Tested with ROS 2 Humble on Ubuntu 22.04.
+Runs in ROS 2 Humble on Ubuntu 22.04.

-**Features:**

-- MoveIt control
-- Joystick control
+Tested on Raspberry Pi 5, running Docker image on ubuntu 24.04

 ## Overview

 #### Launch files in *gorm_arm* :
-- **demo.launch.py**
-  - Joystick demo on a simulated manipulator in Rviz, to practice or show off the joystick control.
 - **driver.launch.py**
   - ROS interfaces for the arm, built on the ros2_control framework.
   - Manages joint offsets, limits and conversion between joint and actuator messages.
   - Handles communication with the microcontroller.
-- **moveit.launch.py**
-  - MoveIt module for motion planning.
-  - Controlling the arm through Rviz by moving the tool frame.
-- **servo.launch.py**
-  - Servoing control for the manipulator.
-  - Robot visualizing through Rviz.

 ## Docker installation
+Install the repository on the device that is connected to the Teensy 4.1 and Arduino Nano Every.
+Most likely a Raspberry Pi.
 - Clone this repository:
   ```bash
   git clone -b Docker https://github.com/J-Thorhauge/Space-Rob-AR4.git